devanshi14malhotra/leet-to-git/README.md

 LeetCode submissions and syncs them into a private GitHub repository without manual intervention.
-The pipeline runs entirely inside GitHub Actions, so there is no dedicated server, no local daemon, and no third- party hosting service to maintain.
+The pipeline runs entirely inside GitHub Actions, so there is no dedicated server, no local daemon, and no third- party hosting service to maintain...

 Every 15 minutes, a scheduled workflow checks LeetCode for new accepted submissions.
 When it finds one, it fetches the solution code and the